 It forms the foundation of a career within the profession, giving the base for further development through a career path within an organisation and/or through the HR Consultant/Partner apprenticeship.
 The apprentice can choose to stay within core HR or diversify into one of the specialist areas of HR.

-- Must be allowed to use 20% of their working time to complete off the job training (6 hours a week from 1/08/2022)
+Must be allowed to use 6 hours a week of their working time to complete off the job training.

-Apprentices without level 2 English and Maths will need to achieve this level prior to taking the end-point assessment and we will support the learner through this programme where necessary.
+Depending on the Apprenticeship, apprentices will need to achieve level 1 or 2 English and Maths prior to taking the end-point assessment and we will support the learner through this programme where necessary.